 A computer senses that wheels are slowing down.
 If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel.

-The anti-lock system can change the brake pressure faster than any driver could.
+ABS can change the brake pressure faster than any driver could.
 The computer is programmed to make the most of available tire and road conditions.
 This can help you steer around the obstacle while braking hard.